mikdam/HR-Analytics/README.md

 # Human Resources Analytics
-Analysing Kaggle dataset on turnover. https://www.kaggle.com/ludobenistant/hr-analytics
+Analysing Kaggle dataset on turnover and building and evaluating predictive models on the data.

+https://www.kaggle.com/ludobenistant/hr-analytics